 Organisation of groups

-The WICA Tradition is an initiatory, lineaged, oathbound, Craft system.
-One can only enter the WICA Tradition through initiation.
-The path toward initiation depends solely on the coven and the Elders leading that coven; however, it does usually require some preparatory lessons and attending an outer court in which rituals will be of a non-oathbound nature.
+As a path of Traditional Initiatory Wicca, the (New York) WICA is a lineaged, oathbound Craft system.
+One can only enter Traditional Initiatory Wicca through initiation.
+The journey towards initiation depends solely on the coven and the Elders leading that coven; however, it does usually require some preparatory lessons and attending an outer court in which rituals will be of a non-oathbound nature.

 Above all else we are Witches.
-The training in and practice of magick and all techniques of Witchcraft can certainly find a means of expression within a WICA Tradition coven.
-Traditionally, WICA Tradition covens work skyclad.
-Though we do follow the Core of the Tradition, each Elder / coven leader may guide the coven in an autonomous manner.
+The training in and practice of magick and all techniques of Witchcraft can certainly find a means of expression within a coven of the WICA.
+Traditionally, covens of the WICA work skyclad (ritual nudity).
+Though we do follow the traditional Core, each Elder / coven leader may guide the coven in an autonomous manner.
 We are, however, very celebratory and ecstatic in nature and revel in the artistry of our Craft.

 The commonly known holidays are the turning of the Wheel through the celebration of the eight Sabbats and the Moons.